sup39/supSMS-MiscCode/README.md

 This code also handles QFT (but not SGT) properly just like the [Fast forward](#fast-forward) code.

-Note: **You may want to disable it when you are in secret stage and Bowser fight.**
+Note: **You may need to disable it manually when you are in secret stage and Bowser fight.**